 If pumping isn’t the best solution for you, you can have your baby weighed before and after a feeding by a nurse or lactation consultant.
 Many hospitals, lactation consultants, and clinics will do this for free.
 Babies take different amounts of milk at different feedings; so for an estimate of how much your breasts store at one time, weigh the baby before and after they’ve had one of their larger meals.
 Of course, your breasts are more like a river than a lake, in that the milk is constantly being made, but some breasts do store more at one time than others, and this will affect how often your baby needs to nurse.

-If you want to pump in order to find out approximately how much milk your breasts hold, be sure to use a good, hospital-grade pump, like Medela’s.
+If you want to pump in order to find out approximately how much milk your breasts hold, be sure to use a good, hospital-grade pump, like Spectra’s breast pump.
 You don’t necessarily have to buy this kind of pump; you can check with your local hospital about borrowing one.
-Nicole used this one for a year with both boys (so two years total) and it was still going strong.
+Nicole used a Medela pump for a year with both boys (so two years total) and it was still going strong.

 Also, remember that no pump is going to be as effective at emptying your breasts as your baby, so leave a “margin for error”.
 The amount you’re able to pump out with a high-quality pump will be at least slightly less than your baby can draw out of your breasts.
 Finally, don’t be overly concerned if you’re not able to pump out much milk.
 This exercise isn’t meant to frighten or frustrate you!